 About Jaimie Engle

 Jaimie Engle is an award-winning author of fantasy, horror, and science fiction books from the Space Coast of Florida.
 Her passion is talking to kids about writing and social issues because words have power.
 Her first novel, an anti-bullying fantasy adventure, was written after her own son was bullied in school.
-She took him to archery club, where she … Continue reading →
+She took him to archery club, … Continue reading →

 Crushed under the powerful Regime, Marrok and his mother slide deeper into poverty.
 Driven by a strange vision, Marrok spends the last of his money on a bet that’s beyond a long shot.
 And then wins.
 But what seems like his salvation soon becomes his worst nightmare.
 Ambrosia, a mysterious woman who leads a resistance network, knows about Marrok’s power and believes he has come to save them from the terror of the Regime.
 Ambrosia isn’t the only one interested in Marrok, though.
 He feels powerfully drawn to Chantelle, a girl he meets in the gambling hall.
 It isn’t long before she’s saved his life, more than once.
-When the Regime closes … Continue reading →
+When the … Continue reading →

 About One Realm Beyond Cantor D’Ahma waited his whole life for this day.
 Born with a gift to jump between worlds, the young realm walker is finally ready to leave his elderly mentor and accept his role as protector and defender of the realms.

 But mere hours after he steps through his first portal, Cantor discovers that his job will be more dangerous and difficult than he ever imagined.
 The realms are plagued … Continue reading →

 The Girl Who Played Chess With an Angel by Tessa Apa